netglue/prismic-client/README.md

 [![Build Status](https://github.com/netglue/prismic-client/workflows/Continuous%20Integration/badge.svg)](https://github.com/netglue/prismic-client/actions?query=workflow%3A"Continuous+Integration") [![codecov](https://codecov.io/gh/netglue/prismic-client/branch/main/graph/badge.svg)](https://codecov.io/gh/netglue/prismic-client)

 This is an unofficial PHP client for the [Prismic.io](https://prismic.io) headless CMS.
-In order to keep things simple, this library only supports version 2 of the api so you'll have to make sure to specify your repository url in the format `https://my-repo.prismic.io/api/v2`
+In order to keep things simple, this library only supports version 2 of the api, so you'll have to make sure to specify your repository url in the format `https://my-repo.prismic.io/api/v2`

 There is practically zero backwards compatibility with other prismic clients so this is in no way a drop-in replacement.
 That said, you should find that much of it remains _similar_.

-This client is still a work in progress and has not been well tested in real projects yet.
-There are likely to be BC breaks until it reaches a 1.0 release.

 ## Features